Sussan Ley

-Early years and education
+Early life and education

-Susan Penelope Braybrooks was born the daughter of English parents, Edgar Hosken Braybrooks and Angela Mary Braybrooks née Weston, on 14 December 1961 in Kano, Northern Region, Federation of Nigeria.
+Susan Penelope Braybrooks was born the daughter of English parents, Edgar Hosken Braybrooks and Angela Mary Braybrooks (née Weston), on 14 December 1961 in Kano, Northern Region, Federation of Nigeria.
 Her family moved to the Trucial States (United Arab Emirates) when she was one year old, where her father worked as a British intelligence officer.
 They lived first in Qatar, then Sharjah, Dubai, Abu Dhabi, and lastly Al Ain.
 Her father worked with the sheikhs who ruled the states at that time.
 Ley attended boarding school in England until she was 13 years old, when her family migrated to Australia.

-Her parents bought a hobby farm in Toowoomba, Queensland, but quickly sold it due to a crash in beef prices.
+Ley's parents purchased a hobby farm in Toowoomba, Queensland, but quickly sold it due to a crash in beef prices.
 They then moved to Canberra, where her father worked for the Australian Federal Police (AFP).
 Ley attended Campbell High School and Dickson College in Canberra for her secondary schooling.
 Ley initially said she changed her name from Susan to Sussan after reading about numerology some time after leaving school, although in a 2025 interview she said that, as a rebellious teenager, she added the extra "s" to annoy her family.

 After marrying and settling on her husband's family farm outside Tallangatta in north-east Victoria and having three children, Ley started studying economics part-time at La Trobe University.
 She then became employed at the Australian Taxation Office at Albury as director of technical training from 1995 to 2001.
-While working there, did a master's degree in tax law, and, in 2000, a master of accountancy at Charles Sturt University.
+While working there, she did a master's degree in tax law, and, in 2000, a master of accountancy at Charles Sturt University.
 Her grandfather was a Church of England minister in England and she attended an Anglican church in Albury.
 She has also worked as a commercial pilot and shearers' cook.